-Dictionaries behave very similar to dictionaries in Objective-C. A dictionary stores an unordered collection of values.
+Dictionaries behave very similarly to dictionaries in Objective-C. A dictionary stores an unordered collection of values.
 Each value in the dictionary is associated with a key.
 In other words, a dictionary stores a number of key/value pairs.

 As with arrays, the keys and values stored in a dictionary need to be of the same type.
 This means that if you ask a dictionary for the value of a particular key, you know what type the dictionary will return.

 Declaring a dictionary is similar to declaring an array.
 The difference is that you need to specify the type for both keys and values.
 The following example shows three ways to declare a dictionary.

 var dictionary1: Dictionary<String, Int> var dictionary2: [String: Int] var dictionary3 = ["Apple": 3, "Pear": 8, "Orange": 11]

 The second line is shorthand for the first line.
 The keys of these dictionaries need to be of type